jorditorresBCN/Assignments-2017/Lab04.md

 torres@vm:~$  sudo pip install vincent
 ```

-Using the list of most frequent hashtags from our case study data set, we want to plot their frequencies:
+Using the list of most frequent hashtags from the case study data set we used in the previous Lab, we want to plot their frequencies:

 ```